Chances are that you have seen a Vole before, but you had no idea that was one.

 About the Vole

-For a little rodent that is quite common and capable of doing much damage to lawns, trees, and gardens, it is shocking that the name vole is much unknown to people all over the world.
+For a little rodent that is quite common and capable of damaging lawns, trees, and gardens, it is shocking that the name vole is unknown worldwide.

 People have even gone as far as laying the blame for the destructive activities of voles on moles, which do not even have the time to eat your plants the way voles do!

-So you may want to ask just what exactly is this sneaky little rodent that manages to get do so much and escape the blame?
+So you may want to ask just what exactly this sneaky little rodent that manages to do so much and escape the blame is.

 Read further as we explore this furry little critter known as the vole.
 There is no denying that when you see the picture of voles, they immediately look familiar.